Godstone: Geography

 Godstone Green became a busy centre of roads and vehicles during the growth of wheeled traffic in the 16th century, an era which spawned the establishment of Godstone's numerous inns.
 A number of houses built entirely of brick appeared in the 18th century, notably the row in the High Street.

 During the 19th century, The Pond at Godstone Green was used as a horse-pond with a sloping bank down which the wagoners drove their horses.

 In the very core of the village is a triangular island, which in Victorian times, was densely packed with a remarkable number of cottages intersected by alleys.
 It is claimed to have been the worst slum in Surrey, which is no longer the case, with each dwelling having been paid much care and attention.

 The two parts of Godstone are linked by Bullbeggars Lane, a narrow road leading from the south of the village to the church, and the footpath running from the White Hart pub and its barn, along Bay Pond to Church Lane.
 The original village around St Nicholas Church was decimated during the great plague of 1342 with the victims being buried in two 'plague pits' in Bullbeggars Lane.
 Even in death, the sexes were kept separate; men and women were interred in separate pits.
 The road running past the church was at one time the main coastal road with the present village not being built until Tudor times.
 The Pack House featured in the Gracie Fields film 'Sing as you dance along', with Gracie dancing along the lane past the cottage which used to be an Inn.

 South Godstone

 South Godstone was originally known as Lagham and centred on the old mediæval moated manor house of Lagham, a scheduled ancient monument and Grade II* listed building.
 It also features a listed brew house, oast house and stable just north on its moat.
 It forms a neighbourhood buffered by countryside immediately north of Godstone railway station.

-It has St Stephen's Church, St Stephen's C of E primary school, a garage, an RSPCA centre, several garden nurseries, a hairdresser, and a sports and social club.
-There is a pub opposite the railway station – originally named 'The Railway,' it has been renamed 'The Lagham' currently closed.
-The Fox & Hounds on Tilburstow Hill is also a short walk away.
+It has St Stephen's Church, St Stephen's C of E primary school, a garage, several garden nurseries, a hairdresser, and a sports and social club.
+There was once a pub opposite the railway station – originally named 'The Railway', it has since been renamed 'The Lagham' – it is currently operating as an Indian Restaurant.
+The Fox & Hounds on Tilburstow Hill is close by.

 It is home to South Godstone FC, whose first team currently compete in Intermediate Division One of the Surrey South Eastern Combination.